Saudi, Russia seek to finalise oil cuts in G20 talks, want U.S. involved

 Mexico, which has long been in a standoff with Washington over Trump’s plan to build a wall between the two countries, cares less about low oil prices because of its unique hedging programme, which protects it against price falls.

-The G20 video conference, which will be joined by U.S. Energy Secretary Dan Brouillette, is due to start at 1200 GMT.
+Mexican President Andres Manuel Lopez Obrador said it was difficult to make cuts after Mexico had worked hard to lift production, adding that he had offered a cut of 100,000 barrels per day (bpd), a quarter of the amount OPEC+ demanded.

-Markets were closed on Friday for the extended Easter break in major centres.
+The G20 video conference, which will be joined by U.S. Energy Secretary Dan Brouillette, opened a little after 1200 GMT, while oil markets in major centres were closed for the extended Easter break.

-Brent oil prices closed on Thursday at about $32, half their level at the end of 2019 and finding little support despite the unprecedented cuts outlined by OPEC+.
+Brent oil prices ended on Thursday at about $32, half their level at the end of 2019 and finding little support despite the unprecedented cuts outlined by OPEC+.

 U.S. WTI prices closed below $23 per barrel, a level which drives most of the American oil industry into losses.

-OPEC+, which groups the Organization of the Petroleum Exporting Countries, Russia and other allies, drew up plans for combined cuts of 10 million barrels per day (bpd) in May and June, with calls by OPEC+ officials for U.S. producers and others to cut a further 5 million bpd.
+OPEC+, which groups the Organization of the Petroleum Exporting Countries, Russia and other allies, drew up plans for combined cuts of 10 million bpd in May and June, with calls by OPEC+ officials for U.S. producers and others to cut a further 5 million bpd.

-Even if OPEC+ secures agreement on those curbs that will cut the equivalent of 15% of global production, it still leaves the market with a huge overhang of crude as demand has plunged by as much as 30%.
+Even if OPEC+ secures agreement to cut the equivalent of 15% of global production, it still leaves the market with a huge overhang of crude as demand has plunged by as much as 30%.

 Oil importing countries could offer some additional support during Friday’s talks by announcing extra purchases of crude for their strategic reserves, International Energy Agency Executive Director Fatih Birol said on Thursday.